Abathargh/avr_io/examples/bootloader/README.md

 within the final binary, how to upload a bootloader at the correct address, and how to validate an application and jump to it.

-The application consist of just a single blink loop, that contains with its own SHA1 hash within its program memory, that can be used by the bootloader to check for its corruption.
+The application consist of just a single blink loop, that contains its own SHA1 hash within its program memory, that can be used by the bootloader to check for its corruption.

 The application SHA1 hash, together with some additional information, is